Blazing Angels 2: Secret Missions of WWII: Gameplay

 While certain missions require specific planes, the player can choose which plane to fly.

 Reception

 The game received "average" reviews on all platforms according to the review aggregation website Metacritic.
 In Japan, Famitsu gave these console versions a score of one seven, one eight, one seven, and one eight for a total of 30 out of 40.

+It was considered an improvement over its predecessor, given its higher scores.